Code-Institute-Submissions/lucky-dog-ms1/README.md

 #### Existing Features

 - Home page
-    * Navbar with company name and logo (logo will be linked to click back to the home page), a heading to emphasise what the business is and links to each of the 4 pages
+    * Navbar with company name and logo (logo will be linked to click back to the home page), and links to each of the 4 pages
       (this will be consistent across all pages)
+    * Heading to emphasise what the business does and where
     * Section 1 - short introductory section with content about our business and what we do
     * Section 2 - section with a little information about why it is so important to ensure dogs get regular exercise
     * Section 3 - some client testimonials from people who have used the business